Coalition Fake Nuclear Facts

 Inhibiting cherry-picking

-I only unearthed this abuse of statistics in December 2024, so I’m still thinking about how it could be reduced.
-I doubt that politicians would fence themselves in with laws – like the consumer protection laws against misleading claims about a product or service.
-Perhaps some guidelines would help.
+I doubt politicians would fence themselves in with laws, like the consumer protection laws against “misleading claims about a product”.
+Perhaps some parliamentary or party guidelines would help.

-A single guideline against politicians cherry-picking data in debates about major projects could be a big step.
+A single effective guideline against politicians cherry-picking data in debates about major projects could have prevented nearly all of the deception described on this page.

 Determining the truth can be contentious, but assessing whether a political campaign has deviated from statistical and financial analysis guidelines should be relatively straightforward.
 Politicians could still make extreme claims, but the guidelines would reduce the authority of their claims by removing the supporting statistics.